 Avoid bright light and screens for at least an hour before going to bed.

-A research study in the UK indicated that 86% of millennials have reported sleeplessness through using their phones before bedtime, as opposed to only 9% of those aged over 55.
+85 percent of American adults told the Better Sleep Council that they have trouble sleeping at night.
+At least 95 percent of people use some kind of electronic device — TV, a computer, a phone, or a tablet — within an hour of bedtime, according to the National Sleep Foundation.
 Studies have also shown that the blue light from screens inhibits the production of melatonin, a hormone that is necessary for falling asleep.
 When the sun goes down, the light from screens sends the wrong signals to our brains and disrupts our biological clocks.
 While there are screen filters and even glasses aimed at preventing the potentially damaging effects of screen lights, as well as ‘night modes’ that soften the light devices emit, the best move of all is to always keep screens away from your bedtime routine.